A Common Place

 The 100 Days project, which marked the centenary of the First World War Armistice, shone a light on 100 individuals touched by that conflict.
 Rebecca Dowman wrote a piece for the project, a partnership between writers’ collective 26 Characters and the Imperial War Museums.
 She captured the emotions of a young woman, whose brother was facing court martial for refusing to fight.

 GlaxoSmithKline (GSK) has world-leading businesses in pharmaceuticals, vaccines and consumer healthcare products.
 Working with the FTSE 100 company’s corporate responsibility and reporting team, we have helped write its last six annual reports.

 This has involved contributing to most sections of GSK’s core strategic report, including the business model, global marketplace and business overview pieces, along with supporting case studies, as well as summarising its standalone responsible business supplement for inclusion in the annual report.

 Sarah Dyson, Head, Corporate Responsibility and Corporate Reporting, said:

 “Rebecca has an extraordinary ability to digest and distil large volumes of complex information and produce a clear narrative.
-Her input to the GSK Annual Report over the last five years has been invaluable.
+Her input to the GSK Annual Report over the last six years has been invaluable.
 She is extremely reliable and a pleasure to work with.”

 Associated British Foods